Explainer: How does extradition to the U.S. work?

 If a U.S. target is in one those countries, one option for OIA is to contact Interpol to put out a so-called red notice indicating there is an outstanding arrest warrant for that person.

-Red notices are not typically made public, but many countries will arrest a person on the basis of a red notice as soon as that person arrives at a border crossing or airport in a third country that does have an extradition treaty with the United States.
+Red notices are not typically made public, but a person may be arrested on the basis of a red notice as soon as that person arrives at a border crossing or airport in a third country that does have an extradition treaty with the United States.

 Meng was arrested at an airport, but Reuters has not confirmed if Canada arrested her pursuant to a red notice.